thifranc/docs.wiki.raw/Hardware-requirements.md

 ## Storage

+It's highly recommended to use RAID-5 (or better) for both the SSD and the HDD volumes.
+Backups should also be saved on a different machine, or at least on a different disk array.

 Liquid Investigations requires SSD storage (either SATA or M.2) to be available for:
+- operating system and host system packages - 10GB
-- docker images -- 20GB
+- docker images - 20GB
-- application data -- max.
+- application data - max.
 50GB for wiki, chat, pads, annotations
-- system runtime metrics -- ~30GB for the last 4 weeks of system metrics
+- system runtime metrics - ~30GB for the last 4 weeks of system metrics
-- hoover elasticsearch and databases storage -- ~0.6 X size of source data
+- hoover elasticsearch and databases storage - ~0.6 X size of source data

 The following can be stored on slower storage, HDD or NAS:
 - hoover source collection data - includes files uploaded by users
-- hoover internal data (data blobs) -- ~2.5 X size of source data
+- hoover internal data (data blobs) - ~2.5 X size of source data

+Backups also take space: expect application data to be 5-20GB / snapshot, and collection backups to take as much as 2X the source data.

 So, for example, you need to be able to search through **2TB** of source collection data.
 You need at least:

-- 2TB (source) + 5TB (blobs) = **7TB of HDD storage**
+- server HDD array: 2TB (source) + 5TB (blobs) = **7TB**
-- 1.2TB (hoover database and elasticsearch) + .1TB (everything else in the list) = **1.3TB of SSD storage**
+- server SSD array: 1.2TB (hoover database and elasticsearch) + .11TB (everything else in the list) = **1.31TB**

-It's highly recommended to use RAID-5 (or better) for both the SSD and the HDD volumes.

-Backups also take space: expect application data to be around 20GB / snapshot, and collection backups to take around the same space as the source data.
+- backup machine: 2 * 2TB (1 backup for each collection processed) + 240GB (12 application snapshots) = **4.24TB**

 ## Memory

 The minimal memory requirement to run every app is 28GB.
-- When the number of concurrent users reaches around 50, an extra 8GB of RAM is needed to scale the number of web server and authentication proxy containers.
+- When the number of concurrent users reaches around 50-100, an extra 8GB of RAM is needed to scale the number of web server and authentication proxy containers.
 - The memory requirement for hoover's elasticsearch and postgresql depends on source collection data size:
   - **~1TB source** data: machine requires in total **32GB of RAM**
     - 5GB elasticsearch, 3GB postgresql